ananya-bangera/Music_Mania/README.md

 * Devayani Shivankar

 ## Description
-Music Mania is a specially designed web page which assists music player featured with distance measuring system.user who loves to listen songs during  jogging ,walking. users also have provided with the instant distance tracker inbuilt in it. iterface of the player is user friendly so anyone can easly get ,what they need.
+Music Mania is a specially designed web page which assists music player featured with distance measuring system.Music mania is highly prefered to those who loves to listen songs during  jogging ,walking. users also have provided with the instant distance tracker inbuilt in it. iterface of the player is user friendly so anyone can easly get ,what they need.
 It is made by using SPOTIFY API
 There are all options like(recent played song , playlist,collection ) in it